DataDog/kics/documentation/rules/terraform/aws/security_group_without_description.md

 }
 ```

-can lead to confusion and hinder effective management or auditing of security groups, especially in environments with many resources.
 Without clear descriptions, security teams may struggle to quickly identify the purpose of a group, increasing the risk of misconfigurations and delayed incident response.

 ## Compliant Code Examples